paypal/butterfly/docs/QUICK_START.md

  ```
  mvn package spring-boot:run
  ```
-* To test it, do as you did before (follow its README file), since the app functionality remains the same.
+* To test it, do as you did before (follow its README file), since the application functionality remains the same.

 ### 5- What is next?

+You could now try upgrading the sample application to a newer Spring Boot version, using shortcut 2 against the migrated application folder.

-Butterfly has a variaty of very helpful running modes.
+Also, Butterfly has a variety of very helpful running modes.
 Read [Running Butterfly](https://paypal.github.io/butterfly/Running-Butterfly) for further information.

 If you are interested in developing your own Butterfly extension, then read [Extension development guide](https://paypal.github.io/butterfly/Extension-development-guide).